top of page

 Scientific collaboration for sustainable development and the reduction of poverty in Africa

-The 2nd edition of the NaCLO for Africa symposium was organised with the support of the Municipality of Parma, the University of Parma, the University of Verona, the Italian Agency for Development Cooperation, Ministry of Foreign Affairs and International Cooperation (AICS) and the Emilia-Romagna Region.
+The symposium on the theme "Hygiene as an essential health requirement for the development of low and middle income countries - Challenges and results", was organised by the Parma-based company Medivac Srl-Società Benefit with the patronage of the Municipality of Parma, the University of Parma, the University of Verona, the Italian Agency for Development Cooperation, the Ministry of Foreign Affairs and International Cooperation and the Emilia-Romagna Region.

 Read more about the NaCLO Project here: https://www.naclo-plant.com/